Transylvanian Plateau: Relief features

+Climate features

 The plateau has a continental climate.
 Temperature varies a great deal in the course of a year, with warm summers contrasted by very cold winters.
 Vast forests cover parts of the plateau and the mountains.
 The mean elevation is 300–500 m.

+Climatic features are determined by the difference in altitude between the central and marginal parts and the different exposure to air mass circulation.

+In the western part, there is a rain shadow with foehn influences, with higher temperatures and low precipitation.
+The eastern part is favorably exposed to air masses.

+Two biopedoclimatic areas can be identified: